nikic/nikic.github.com/_posts/2012-03-06-Scalar-type-hinting-is-harder-than-you-think.markdown

            // StrictInt("10"), but this raises an exception.
 {% endhighlight %}

-As you can see this proposal is very powerful as it allows users to define their own type hinting rules (PHP could obviously still provide some default `Int`, etc classes.)
+As you can see, this proposal is very powerful as it allows users to define their own type hinting rules (PHP could obviously still provide some default `Int`, etc classes.)

-My main issue with this proposal is that it seems like a little bit overkill to implement type hinting this way (as it requires to always box and unbox the type).
+My main issue with this proposal is that it requires the value to be boxed and unboxed on every type hint.
+This seems like overkill and like a performance issue.
 But obviously the internally defined type hinting classes could optimize this.

-But generally this proposal is not yet that mature, so it could well have some more flaws.
+Generally this proposal is not yet that mature, so it could well have some more flaws.
 Still, I think that this is one of the more interesting approaches, especially as it is so powerful.

 We need you!
 ------------